SIHLE-MTSHALI/DishDabble/README.md

 - Sihle Mtshali
 - Xola Mthembu

 We've combined our skills and creativity to bring you this exciting platform for culinary exploration and sharing.
+For more information about the contributors, please check the AUTHORS file in the root directory of the project.

 ## Features